 And now there's the Berserker Class.
 In-game, the Berserker is meant to be a side grade to the Warrior in the sense that you trade health and defense for added strength and an extra weapon.
 However, with Dual Wielding comes the capability of adding up to 8 attack buffs to the class (one way to utilize this is to gain Attack Up Level 12).
 The biggest problem the playerbase has is the Berserker Spin Attack, which not only gives directional control to a continuous attack, but also grants Super Armor and added defense.
 Players using the Berserker Spin have been reported to tank a full power Charged Attack.
 The fanbase has been near unanimous in deciding the class in general needs a Nerf.

 Goddamned Bats/Demonic Spiders: Anytime when a mob of A.I. opponents (or players) spam Rush against you and your team, likely killing you instantly from a result of repeated thrashings or knocking you off a cliff, into pool of lava/water, et cetera.
-April 2013's Special Challenge mooks and May 2014's Special Challenge warriors are prime examples of this.
+April 2013's Special Challenge mooks and the Castle Defense warriors are prime examples of this.

 Promotional Powerless Piece of Garbage: The event items start looking like this after you've been running around with stronger premiums and super premiums in order to acquire said event items.